 Butt Scooting After Grooming

 A dog scooting after grooming is not uncommon and could be due to clipper burn or sensitivity, irritation from anal gland expression or even a reaction to soaps or perfumes.
 Some dogs scoot while others dogs keep sitting down suddenly after grooming.

 The first thing to try is washing the area with mild soap and water then rinsing well.
-Hydrocortisone cream or spray (click to see the one I recommend) can be a big help in cases like this.
+Hydrocortisone cream or spray can be a big help in cases like this.
+I’ve used Zymox Pet Spray with Hydrocortisone with success.

 Most dogs feel better by the next day.
 If your dog is still extremely uncomfortable, take her to see your vet for stronger treatment

 Scooting After Pooping

 Scooting on the floor after pooping can be a normal reaction to the feeling of stool being stuck around the dog’s anus.
 Make sure to keep any long fur trimmed and clean back there.
 You can ask your groomer or vet to do a “hygienic clip” for you.

 I’ve seen little dogs with long hair get quite a lot of feces stuck in their fur without the dog owner realizing it.
 Put your dog up on a table and shine a flashlight on that area so you can see if she needs a “clean-up on aisle zero.”

 Irritation from Diarrhea

 Irritation from diarrhea will make a dog scoot on the floor.
 When I see this, the anus and skin around it are usually red and sore.
-You can clean the area with mild soap and water, trim the long fur and apply a little diaper rash cream (click to see the one I use for my patients) to soothe the skin.
+You can clean the area with mild soap and water, trim the long fur and apply a little diaper rash cream to soothe the skin.

 Irritation of Vulva or Scrotum